Azure/autorest/docs/extensions/readme.md

 The following documents describes AutoRest specific vendor extensions for [OpenAPI 2.0](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md) schema.
 Code generation impact and support may vary per language.
 Some of the extensions are applicable to ARM APIs only, some are only metadatas and would not trigger code generator update.

-### Metadata extensions

-Those extensions are defined as additional description of the RestAPI, and do not trigger at the moment any changes in code generation.

-- [x-ms-secret](#x-ms-secret) - This extension is used to annotate the secret property.

 ### Generic Extensions

 - [x-ms-code-generation-settings](#x-ms-code-generation-settings) - enables passing code generation settings via OpenAPI definition (_deprecated!
 Please use configuration files instead._)